본문 바로가기

 [why&next] Samsung’s “260 Trillion Won Texas Investment Plan” Revisited...
 The Dilemma of U.S. Investment Scenarios

-Amid this situation, as the possibility of additional U.S. plant expansions or even relocating production bases outside the Yongin industrial complex is being discussed, there is a growing sense of burden within the industry.
-An industry insider said, “Even if the Korean government offers various incentives to maintain domestic memory investments, if political burdens such as relocating industrial complexes are added, companies will inevitably face greater concerns.
-With memory companies standing at a crossroads between U.S. and domestic investments, it is time for the government to reconsider which incentives would be most reasonable.”
+In this situation, with discussions about additional U.S. factory expansions or even relocating production bases outside the Yongin industrial complex, the sense of burden within the industry is growing.
+An industry official said, "Even if the Korean government offers various incentives to maintain domestic memory investment, if political burdens such as relocating industrial complexes are added, companies will inevitably face deeper concerns.
+With memory chipmakers standing at a crossroads between U.S. and domestic investments, it is time for the government to reconsider which incentives are most reasonable."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.